 The performance management process is distinct from annual performance appraisals and reviews.
 The purpose of performance management is to rectify apparent performance problems, rather than to provide general feedback.
-There are mutual obligations on both parties in the performance management process; the employee must improve and the employer must provide training and support.
+There are mutual obligations on both parties in this process; the employee must improve, and the employer must provide training and support.

 Before resorting to a formal performance management process, employers should consider raising their performance concerns informally as a preliminary measure.
 Raising concerns informally could achieve the desired outcome and save time and resources.
+You can also deliver a letter of expectation covering the discussed objectives and concerns, which imparts a sense of seriousness without following formal process.
+The AdviceLine has guidelines you can refer to when writing this.

-However, if the informal approach does not resolve the issues employers should implement a performance management process, as explained below.
+If these approaches do not resolve the issues employers should implement a performance management process.